 FIRE is actually about having enough money saved up that work is no longer a mandatory obligation for you to live your life.

 I bet you’re now thinking that early retirement is just for the rich?
-Well actually anyone can retire early (within reason) and I wrote this post explaining how you can retire early on a low income!
+Well actually anyone can retire early (within reason).

 Now this question here, this is the most important question to ask.

-Financial independence to me is the ultimate sign of succeeding in life (In the financial/ money arena that is.)
-To me that mean you have literally made it.
+Financial independence to me is the ultimate sign of succeeding in life (in the financial/ money arena that is.)
+To me, that means you have made it.

-That’s why I think everyone, regardless of whether they want to stop work or not, should be aiming for financial independence.
+That’s why I think everyone, regardless of whether they want to stop working or not, should be aiming for financial independence.

 All that freedom and all that security.
 Don’t wait until you’re 65 to be financially secure.
 Surely do it now and then you have the best years of your life to enjoy that security and freedom.